-Katherine Lord, research director and conference chair of Gartner IT Operations Strategies & Solutions Summit, discussed the challenges facing IT operations leaders as they embrace new methods and emerging technologies to drive business outcomes.
+Katherine Lord, research director at Gartner discussed the challenges facing IT operations leaders as they embrace new methods and emerging technologies to drive business outcomes.

 Q: What are some of the key concerns and challenges for IT operations leaders right now?

 A: The IT operations role is vital to the health and success of IT.
 But these are challenging times.
 We’re in an age where technology is rapidly evolving, and with that comes a huge shift in how business units engage with IT.
 They’re expecting a different level and type of engagement and support.

 Additionally, agility has become part of the vernacular.
 How does IT operations increase velocity and become more nimble and responsive to business needs — and still balance stability?

 “ It’s time to rethink traditional paradigms and time for a new mindset.”

 These are the kinds of concerns IT operations leaders are constantly facing — ones that are keeping them up at night.
 It’s not just about technology anymore, and this is what a lot of IT operations folks find frustrating.
 It’s no longer as simple as “a tool will fix the problem.”